 The Sunday gatherings were always a Mass, and missing it was, and still is, a mortal sin in the Christian church.
 Here is why missing Mass is a mortal sin.

-Our Lord meant literally to change the bread and wine into His body and blood instead of leaving us a mere symbol or memorial of His passion.
+Our Lord meant to change the bread and wine into His body and blood, rather than leaving us a mere symbol or memorial of His passion.
 We know this from the words of His promise to do this in St. John’s gospel, Chapter 6.
-The important words of this chapter are John 6:52, “The bread that I will give is my flesh for the life of the world.”
+The critical words of this chapter are John 6:52, “The bread that I will give is my flesh for the life of the world.”
 John 6:54, “. . . unless you eat of the flesh of the Son of man, ye shall not have life in you.”
 John 6:56, “For my flesh is food indeed and my blood is drink indeed.”
 Learn more…

 “To be deep in history is to cease to be a Protestant.”
 John Henry Cardinal Newman